Jetfire: Dreamwave Productions

-In Dreamwave's 21st century re-imagining of the Generation 1 universe, Jetfire was once again presented as Starscream's friend before the Great War started.
+In Dreamwave's 21st-century re-imagining of the Generation 1 universe, Jetfire was once again presented as Starscream's friend before the Great War started.
 As the war broke out, Jetfire was slow to choose an allegiance, eventually siding with the Autobots.
 Despite the fact that he even remained with the Autobots when Optimus Prime and Megatron vanished in an early space bridge experiment and the factions splintered into smaller sub-groups, his original hesitance caused his Autobot allies to regard him with a certain degree of mistrust.
-Grimlock in particular bore a fierce grudge against him for an unspecified incident involving a mind-controlling cerebro-shell, and was perfectly ready to believe that he had betrayed the Autobots when he arranged a meeting with current Decepticon leader Shockwave.
+Grimlock in particular bore a fierce grudge against him for an unspecified incident involving a mind-controlling cerebro-shell and was perfectly ready to believe that he had betrayed the Autobots when he arranged a meeting with current Decepticon leader Shockwave.
 Jetfire was among the Transformers kidnapped by the ancient Cybertronian called the Fallen, who planned to use the genetic potential in his spark to awaken Primus, but he was freed by Grimlock, putting the grudge to rest.

 Prime and Megatron subsequently returned to Cybertron, but when they and their elite crews were lost aboard the Ark, Jetfire was part of a mission to find them, along with Omega Supreme and the Micromasters Countdown and Groundshaker.
-When a lead emerged in the form of a beacon from the Sol system was detected, Jetfire and Omega split off from the team (who went on to investigate Decepticon attacks on other planets) and headed off after the signal.
+When a lead emerged in the form of a beacon from the Sol system, Jetfire and Omega split off from the team (who went on to investigate Decepticon attacks on other planets) and headed off after the signal.
 The duo entered stasis for the lengthy trip, with Jetfire eventually awakening millions of years later as their craft approached Earth.
-Before Jetfire could bring Omega back on-line, however, their ship was attacked by Scourge and crashed in the Arctic, where shrapnel from it killed a pod of whales.
+Before Jetfire could bring Omega back online, however, their ship was attacked by Scourge and crashed in the Arctic, where shrapnel from it killed a pod of whales.
 Jetfire ejected from the ship before impact and managed to seal Scourge in a booby-trapped stasis pod, but an avalanche buried both of them in ice.

 At an ill-defined point in time, the Decepticons discovered Jetfire and brought the slab of ice containing him back to their underwater base.
 Upon returning from a trip to Cybertron with fresh plans of conquest, Starscream thawed Jetfire out to aid in repelling the maniacal Sunstorm, a clone of himself that Shockwave had created, but which had gone insane.
 Deducing Sunstorm's clone nature, Jetfire jury-rigged a power siphon to de-energise him, and then reactivated Omega Supreme to battle him.
 To save his own skin from Autobot retribution, however, Starscream had a change of heart and saved Sunstorm, who led him to a mysterious underground energy reservoir that Sunstorm intended to use to give Starscream powers like his own.
 Yet another double-cross by Starscream saw Sunstorm immersed in the liquid as well, and it began to destroy him from within as Jetfire engaged him in battle, leading him out into space where he exploded, apparently taking Jetfire with him.